lamtonylam/tsoha2024/README.md

 # tsoha2024
+Original app idea (not everthing was implemented and some functionalities changed during the course of development):
 - Overall patch dex, like PokeDex, but for collecting overall patches.
 - Users can log in and register.
 - Users can add patches to their collection.
 Data type include: name of patch, origin of patch (event or bought), maker of the patch ( for example a student guild), has it been sewed on yet